chinamike65/hugo-tuolesi/content/book5/book5en.md

 After I came back, I printed out the book he sent and gave it to the masters from all over the Tibetan area.

 There is still such a thing in Tibet now.
-It is said that Bodhisattvas who have seen the way or above, some have not passed away, and they live somewhere.
+It is said that Bodhisattvas who have reached the path of seeing or above, some have not passed away, and they live somewhere.

 For them, wherever they are is bliss.